Is Cat Insurance Worth It?

 Get actual cost estimates from your local emergency vet clinic

-Call your local emergency veterinary hospital and ask what they charge for common cat emergencies such as urinary blockages, dental extractions and cancer diagnostics are good benchmarks.
-National averages are a starting point, but your real financial exposure depends on what care costs within driving distance of your home.
-Urban emergency hospitals often charge $3,000 to $5,000 for procedures that run $1,500 to $2,500 at rural general practices, and that difference changes the math on whether cat insurance pays off.
+Call your local emergency veterinary hospital and ask what they charge for common cat emergencies.
+Urinary blockages, dental extractions and cancer diagnostics are useful benchmarks.
+National averages are a starting point, but your real financial exposure depends on what care costs near you.
+Urban emergency hospitals often charge $3,000 to $5,000 for procedures that run $1,500 to $2,500 at rural general practices, and that gap changes the math on whether cat insurance pays off.

 4. 4